Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB13', 'Test-Scripts suddenly moving/clicking at false locations')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB13.aspx">KB13</a> Test-Scripts suddenly moving/clicking at false locations

 If you have your browser zoom set to a value that is not 100% when recording or playing back scripts it will affect the playback reliability.
-Specifically Rapise will click/move at/to false locations in the test browser.You need to set your browser zoom to 100% before doing any playback/recording activities.
+Specifically Rapise may click/move at/to false locations in the test browser.
+You need to set your browser zoom to 100% before doing any playback/recording activities.

 ### <a onclick="return RegisterKbClick('KB11', 'How do I change the URL of the website being tested in Rapise.')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB11.aspx">KB11</a> How do I change the URL of the website being tested in Rapise.